 - Physical and emotional state

-- Conducive environment with few distractions
+- A conducive environment with few distractions

 Once you’re able to regulate these factors and get in the right mindset, you’ll see that you’re able to focus better and block out irrelevant thoughts.

-Symptoms of poor concentration
+Symptoms of concentration problems

 Concentration problems in children

 Children don’t have the same ability to concentrate as adults generally do because their brain isn’t fully developed yet.
 They aren’t usually able to stay focused during an entire one-hour class period, but this doesn’t mean that they have any type of concentration problem.
 Children have to learn and discover by doing and playing, not sitting and being talked at.